Overview of Hardened Docker Desktop

 • Have certain compliance obligations

-How does it help my organisation?
+How does it help my organization?

 Hardened Desktop features work independently but collectively to create a defense-in-depth strategy, safeguarding developer workstations against potential attacks across various functional layers, such as configuring Docker Desktop, pulling container images, and running container images.
 This multi-layered defense approach ensures comprehensive security.
+It helps mitigate against threats such as: